InFARMation Spring Series: Land and Capital Access

 May 25 @ 6:30 pm - 8:00 pm

 InFARMation Series: Creative Ways to Access Land and Capital

 The average farmer in Oregon is around 60 years old.
 Without a plan to get new farmers onto the land, when the older generation hangs up their tools in the next decade we stand to lose 25-50% of farmland currently in production to conglomeration or development.
-Join us the last Tuesday in February through May from 6:30pm – 8pm to talk about creative ways farmers and organizations are working collaboratively to protect farms and ranches in Oregon.
+Join us for the last session to talk about creative ways farmers and organizations are working collaboratively to protect farms and ranches in Oregon.

 Although not everyone is interested in accessing land to grow food themselves, this generational land transfer will affect the future of the food system as a whole.
 We will break down reasons WHY these issues are important for all Oregonians (not just farmers!), such as watershed health, carbon sequestering, the fact that 98% of land ownership is white, rural economic development, and the accessibility of local food.
 Throughout the series we will hear about the inspiring hard work that farmers of color and organizations are doing to circumvent the barriers created by structural racism in the agricultural and financial system.
 We will discuss the biggest threats to Oregon’s farmland, different types of capital available, the importance of having a farm business plan, the benefits of collective farming, and how we can support our BIPOC farming community.
 Having these continued conversations and sharing resources is a good first step to protecting and preserving our farmland.
 With the collaboration of Steward, this series is free and welcome to everyone.
 We hope you can join us!